Downwards movement continued as expected. I have a new alternate Elliott wave count for you to consider today.

 Main Wave Count

 On the weekly chart extend the triangle trend lines of primary wave 4 outwards.
 The point in time at which they cross over may be the point in time at which primary wave 5 ends.
 This does not always work, but it works often enough to look out for.
 It is a rough guideline only and not definitive.
 A trend line placed from the end of primary wave 4 to the target of primary wave 5 at this point in time shows primary wave 5 would take a total 26 weeks to reach that point, and that is what I will expect.
-Primary wave 5 has just completed its 15th week.
+Primary wave 5 is in its 16th week.

 At 956.97 primary wave 5 would reach equality in length with primary wave 1.
 Primary wave 3 is $12.54 short of 1.618 the length of primary wave 1, and equality between primary waves 5 and 1 would give a perfect Elliott relationship for this downwards movement.